hikeventures/hikeventures.github.io/_posts/2013-06-25-gear-review-hmg-porter-4400-black.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/9594886682" title="SDIM3477 by HikeVentures, on Flickr"><img src="https://farm8.staticflickr.com/7326/9594886682_ebf0d25e33_b.jpg" width="1024" height="683"></a>

 ## Recommendation
-I have tested the HMG Porter 4400 on <a href="http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/" target="_self">our trip to Sarek</a>  in Sweden.
+I have tested the HMG Porter 4400 for a couple of years on hiking and packrafting trips.
 On long backpacking trips saving weight is quite important.
-I wouldn't say that the HMG Porter 4400 is super durable, however having a waterproof backpack and saving 1-2 kg on weight due to the lower weight of the HMG Porter 4400 its quite worth the investment and also contributed to my outdoor experience.
+I wouldn't say that the HMG Porter 4400 is super durable (I got 2 tiny wholes in my backpack after 3 years), however there is hardly any gear available which will not wear off after some time.
+Having a somewhat waterproof backpack and saving 1-2 kg on weight due to the lower weight of the Porter its quite worth the investment.
 I am going to patch the holes in my backpack and then it should be fine for another 1-2 years.

 <a href="https://www.hyperlitemountaingear.com/4400-porter.html"><button type="button" class="btn btn-danger">Read more about the HMG Porter 4400</button></a>